dhutchison/sonar-alloweddependencies-plugin/README.md

 @typescript-eslint/parser
 ```

+The default behaviour is to treat each row as an exact string match.
+Rows can be prefixed with `regex:` to interpret them as a regular expression.
+For example, `regex:@angular-eslint/.*` will allow all dependencies in the `@angular-eslint` scope.

 ### Maven Rules

 Three rules are made available in the `Java` language by this plugin.
 Two of these are regular rules: